 What's more, stores like Saks, Nordstrom and Holts have been layering on their accessory business - that is, high-end fashion jewellery - which can often run in the same price range, and often carries the same brand names as Birks stores.
-"Luxury is about international, travel, exclusivity," says Atkinson.
-"So carrying the best brands - for your customers who will have seen those "WHEN PEOPLE HAVE \$5,000 TO SPEND ON AN ITEM AS A GIFT FOR SOMEONE, THEY'RE NOT JUST LOOKING AT DIAMONDS ANYMORE." -EVA HARTLING, VP, MARKETING brands in other stores - will become harder [for Birks]."
+"Luxury is about international. travel, exclusivity," says Atkinson.
+"So carrying the best brands - for your customers who will have seen those brands in other stores - will become harder [for Birks]."
 Essentially, Birks has seen its share of exclusivity eroded.
 It's no longer the only place to buy a fancy gift.
-Birks isn't alone in that woe, of course.
-Direct competitor Tiffany has branched into leather goods, perfume and sunglasses in a bid to remain competitive, for example.